lostoneway/hair-salon/README.md

 ## Ways to tackle the project
-* Draft the HTML before styling.
+- Draft the HTML before styling.
 To get a sense of the flow of the document.
-* Utilize [Unsplash](https://unsplash.com/) for great free to use photos!
+- Utilize [Unsplash](https://unsplash.com/) for great, free to use photos!
-* Practice CSS Grid, it'll be a one of the focal pieces of the site.
+- Practice CSS Grid, it'll be a one of the focal pieces of the site.

 ## Unsplash Images Credit:
-Stylists
-Photo by Dorrell Tibbs on Unsplash
+* Photo by Dorrell Tibbs on Unsplash

-Lookbooks
-Photo by Nathaniel Tetteh on Unsplash
+* Photo by Nathaniel Tetteh on Unsplash
-Photo by Blake Cheek on Unsplash
+* Photo by Blake Cheek on Unsplash
-Photo by Larry George II on Unsplash
+* Photo by Larry George II on Unsplash

-Photo by Kory Williams on Unsplash
+* Photo by Kory Williams on Unsplash
-Photo by M. M on Unsplash
+* Photo by M. M on Unsplash
-Photo by Shedrack Salami on Unsplash
+* Photo by Shedrack Salami on Unsplash